Kukupie123/KukusVillagerModV2_Valheim/KukusVillagerMod/Package/README.md

 8. In case of any bugs Please send me your world and character save so that I can debug.

 ## Changelog
+<h3>1.1.0:</h3>  <br>1.
+Villagers go back to their last state (Guarding Bed or Defending Post) When loaded.<br>2.
+Replaced Teleport Following Villagers with Move villagers, they will now move to the aimed location and only teleport if moving to that area is not possible.

-1.0.1 : Added Configurations for heavy customization, Added A new command to teleport following villagers to looking direction.
+<h3>1.0.1 : </h3>Added Configurations for heavy customization,<br> Added A new command to teleport following villagers to looking direction.
 Refined Bed&Villager Link system.

-1.0.0 : Re-released after updating the code from scratch.
+<h3>1.0.0 : </h3> Re-released after updating the code from scratch.

 ## Future Plans